passivelib/mcell/README.md

   - A `gdsFile` folder containing DRC-clean GDS files
   - A `yFile` folder where simulation results (Y-parameters) will be saved
   - A script, `runEmx.sh`, which needs to be executed to start the simulation

+  Simulation of all gds files in folder `gdsFile` can be started with executing script `source runEmx.sh`, and all simulation results (Y-parameters) will be saved in folder `yFile`.

-- Generate hast henry input files for a given gds set
+- Generate hast henry input files for a given a given component

   Example:
   ```